Domenica Hodak

-Domenica Rose Hodak (born August 20, 1991) is an American soccer midfielder and defender who last played for Washington Spirit in the National Women's Soccer League.
+Domenica Rose Hodak (born August 20, 1991) is an American former soccer midfielder and defender who played for Washington Spirit in the National Women's Soccer League.

 Early life

 Hodak was raised in Sayville, New York, where she attended Sayville High School and was a two-year captain for the girls soccer squad.
 She was a three-time first team all-state and two-time All-Long Island selection by Newsday.
 Hodak earned 2008 NYSCAA All-Region honors and was a three-time first team all-state member as well as a two-time Suffolk County Small School Player of the Year.
 Top Drawer Soccer named her one of the nation's top 100 recruits.

 Hodak played club soccer for the Alberston Fury 90 for coach Paul Riley and helped the Fury to four State Cup championships and the 2008 Regional final.
 She was also a four-year member of the Region I Olympic Development Program (ODP) Team as well as a and five-time Eastern New York Olympic Development Program (ODP) and Regional Team member.